harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 echo finished
 # Shows that there are a large number of contaminants

 #A kraken database was created for fungi with our draft podosphaera leucotricha and podosphaera aphanis assemblies included.
-Unclassified reads were run against this to investigate whether any unclassified reads were captured in the strawberry sample.
+Unclassified reads were run against this to investigate whether any unclassified reads could be matched to our new assemblies.
 screen -S kraken2
 srun -p himem -J kraken2 --mem 350G --pty bash conda activate kraken2